KubaTworek/Rest-API-Calendar/README.md

 # Working hours

 If we did not type any working hours, we will get error and 400 Status Code.
-Error will also be returned if we didn't type start hours or end hour.
+Error and 400 Status Code will also be returned if we didn't type start hours or end hour.

 ### Database